Hirwa9/hirwa9/README.md

 # Hi there! 👋 I'm Hirwa

 Welcome to my GitHub profile!
 I'm a full-stack developer, passionate about building user-centric web and mobile applications.
-I focus on transforming design concepts into scalable, responsive, and visually engaging products.
+I focus on building and transforming design concepts into scalable, responsive, and visually engaging products.

 ## 🛠️ My Tech Stack